destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/tasks.md.txt

 For archiving we have the following two tasks
  * {class}`deode.tasks.archive.ArchiveStatic` archives the output from the Pgd and E923 tasks.
 Configured under `config.archiving.ecfs.static`.
  * {class}`deode.tasks.archive.ArchiveHour` archives output from each cycle.
 Configured under `config.archiving.ecfs`.
+ * {class}`deode.tasks.archive.ArchiveMergedSQLites` archives merged sqlite files.
+Configured under `config.archiving.merged_sqlite.ecfs`.
+The task is only active in case of more than 1 ensemble member and if the suite control setting `config.suite_control.do_mergesqlite` is `True`.

 ## Cleaning
 These tasks takes care of temporary files and directories or files that has been archived as described above.
 The rules for the cleaning tasks described below are defined in `config.cleaning.TASK`.
 Read more about the cleaning [here](#cleaning-of-experiment).